openstack-archive/tripleo-quickstart-extras/roles/extras-common/README.md

 - `timestamper_cmd`: beginning with the shell pipe character, this command prepends a timestamp to the deployment and test commands throughout the roles.
 Can be disabled by specifying this command as an empty string.
+- `enable_libvirt_tripleo_ui`: <false> -- update the triple-ui javascript config
+  for libvirt environments.
+If virtbmc is enabled a libvirt environment is assumed and this step is enabled.